 About the Fitness Flyer Exercise Machine

 The Fitness Flyer exercise machine is similar to an elliptical machine.
 To operate it, you stand with your feet on pads, while your hands grip the handles on either side.
-While pushing and pulling with your arms, your legs will move in a walking or gliding pattern to get a non-impact, total body workout.
+While pushing and pulling with your arms, your legs will move in a walking or gliding pattern to get a low-impact, total body workout.

 Where the Fitness Flyer differs from a true elliptical is in its simplicity.
 The foot pads on the Fitness Flyer hang from a bar that supports the handles.
 There are no gears, cylinders, turning parts or a need for electricity.
 The hanging foot pads give the user the impression that he or she is walking or moving in mid-air.